 Do colleges look at AP Computer Science Principles?

 Like other AP courses, taking AP CSP is an opportunity to earn college credit.
 Taking AP CSP and earning 3 or higher on the exam shows that you have developed the knowledge and skills expected of a student that has completed an introductory computer science course in college.
 Most colleges give you college credit or allow you to skip introductory courses based on your score on the AP CSP Exam.
-You can find out which colleges offer credit and their minimum required score using the College Board's AP Credit Policy Search tool.
+You can look at individual colleges pages or search through College Board's AP Credit Policy Search tool to find schools that accept and their minimum required score.

 Which is harder – AP Computer Science A or Principles?

 AP Computer Science A (AP CSA) is a very different course from AP CSP.
 AP CSA focuses entirely on programming and builds on previous knowledge of software and programming to help you learn basic software engineering skills.
+CSA is focused entirely on coding in the Java language, while CSP offers a broad overview of other topics along with coding.
+Typically CSP is taught in either Python or JavaScript.
 Take a look at AP Computer Science A: The Ultimate Guide to learn more about AP CSA.

 How to Take AP Computer Science Principles